nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Other incorrect sortevent commands to try: `sortevent x`, `...` (where x is not a, b, c, or d).<br>
    Expected: Similar to previous.

+### Editing an Event

+1. Editing an event while all events are being shown

+    1. Prerequisites: List all events using the `listevent` command.
+Multiple events in the list.

+    2. Test case: `editevent 1 ev/Lana Del Rey Concert`<br>
+       Expected: First event is edited from the event list, such that it now has the new event name.
+All person(s) with the specified event in their event tags will have that event edited accordingly as well.
+Details of the edited event shown in the status message.

+    3. Test case: `editevent 0`<br>
+       Expected: No event is edited.
+Error details shown in the status message.

+    4. Other incorrect editevent commands to try: `editevent`, `editevent x` (where x is larger than the list size), `editevent 1 from/DATETIME_X to/DATETIME_Y` (where DATETIME_Y is earlier than DATETIME_X)<br>
+       Expected: Similar to previous.

+2. Editing an event while events with a specified keyword, i.e., `[KEYWORD]` of the user's choice, are being shown

+    1. Prerequisites: List all events using the `listevent` command, then find all events with `[KEYWORD]` using the `findevent [KEYWORD]` command.
+Multiple events in the list.

+    2. Test case: `editevent 1 ev/Lana Del Rey Concert`<br>
+      Expected: First event is edited from the displayed event list, such that it now has the new event name.
+All person(s) with the specified event in their event tags will have that event edited accordingly as well.
+Details of the edited event shown in the status message.

+    3. Test case: `editevent 0`<br>
+      Expected: No event is edited.
+Error details shown in the status message.

+    4. Other incorrect editevent commands to try: `editevent`, `editevent x` (where x is larger than the displayed list size), `editevent 1 from/DATETIME_X to/DATETIME_Y` (where DATETIME_Y is earlier than DATETIME_X)<br>
+      Expected: Similar to previous.

 ### Saving data